 Philip was first elected Member of Parliament for the Ludlow Constituency in May 2005.
-He was re-elected in May 2010, increasing his majority almost five-fold.
+He was re-elected in 2010 and 2015, achieving an historic majority for the constituency.
 He was appointed Parliamentary Under-Secretary of State in the Ministry of Defence in September 2012.
 Following the General Election in May 2015, he was promoted to Minister of State for Defence Procurement at the Ministry of Defence.
 Under Prime Minister Theresa May, Philip was appointed Minister of State for Health at the Department of Health in July 2016.

 He believes politicians can contribute most to their communities if they have experience of the world beyond politics.
 He had a twenty year business career before becoming actively involved in politics.
 He has experience of business both big and small: having worked for investment banks in London, New York and Hong Kong and helping start a bookshop business, Ottakar's, from scratch.

 Philip is married with two daughters and two sons, each having been at school in the Ludlow constituency, where he was a Governor for six years.
 He was brought up on the family farm near Ludlow, for which he has had responsibility since 1987.
 He lives near Ludlow, which he has regarded as his home town all his life.

 He enjoys family life, living in the countryside and keeping busy.